A class of stochastic games and moving free boundary problems: Problem Setup

-(Figure \ref{fig:allocation_constraint}).
+\quad Take an example of $N=4$, $M=6$, with the matrix $\pmb{A}$ defined as in Figure \ref{allocation_constraint}.
 The resource allocation policy is illustrated in Figure \ref{fig:allocation_policy}, with the amount of available resource $y^1$ and $y^2$ of type one and two respectively.
 When player one wishes to apply controls of amount $\Delta$, say $\Delta\leq y^1+y^2$, she will consume resources randomly from type one and two.
 So player one will take $\Delta \frac{y^1}{y^1+y^2}$ from resource one and $\Delta \frac{y^2}{y^1+y^2}$ from resource two.
 Finally, the condition $\mathbb{P}(\Delta \xi^i_t \Delta \xi^k_t \ne 0) = 0$ for all $t \ge 0$ and $i \ne k$ excludes the possibility of simultaneous jumps of any two out of $N$ players, which facilitates designing feasible control policies when controls involve jumps.
 This condition is not a restriction, and instead should be interpreted as a {\it regularization}.
 See also \cite{BCG2019,GX2018,KZ2015}.
-Indeed, when there are multiple players who would like to jump at the same time, one can simply design a proper {\it order}, for instance by indexing the players and their jump orders, so that they will move {\it sequentially}.
+When there are multiple players who would like to jump at the same time, one can simply design a proper {\it order}, for instance by indexing the players and their jump orders, so that they will move {\it sequentially}.

-In this paper, we focus on {\it time-independent} open-loop controls with respect to $\mathcal{F}_t^{\pmb{B}}$.
-In addition, we focus on Markovian controls in the sense that $(\pmb{B}_{[0,t]},\pmb{X}_t^{\pmb{\xi}})$ is jointly Markovian, with $\pmb{X}_t^{\pmb{\xi}}$ the controlled dynamics under $\pmb{\xi}$ as defined in \eqref{Eq:Xi} and $\pmb{B}_{[0,t]}=\{\pmb{B}_s\}_{s\in[0,t]}$.
-This is consistent with earlier works of \cite{FRS2017} which adopts open-loop singular controls for game analysis and \cite{DF2016,KZ2015} for games with open-loop singular controls of Markovian structures.

-\quad {Within the framework of time-independent Markovian controls, we can define the following regions to partition the $\mathbb{R}^N\times\mathbb{R}^N_{+}$ space.